agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 might be suggested by their GDP per capita.

-**re-write Claim**: Jones' measure of human welfare "differs significantly" from the GDP level for a given country compared to that of it's US counterpart.
+**re-write Claim**: Jones' measure of human welfare "differs significantly" 30% higher from the GDPPC level for some countries compared to that of it's US counterpart.

 **Example-sub**: